Get a quote

 Software

-The data collected by drones was fed into specialized software capable of processing aerial imagery and geospatial data.
+The data collected by drones was fed into specialised software capable of processing aerial imagery and geospatial data.
 This software allowed for:

 • Mapping: High-resolution maps of fly-tipping sites were created, with the ability to zoom in on specific areas to examine the extent and types of waste.